 Our Only Authority

 Jesus came to them and said, “All authority in heaven and on earth has been given to me.”

-When we simply say we believe in the “Biblical view” of something we leave ourselves open to dangerous and evil things.
-The Bible is filled with examples, even from “heroes of the faith”, that Christians should not be following.
-We don’t want to have a “Biblical view” we want to have a “Christ-centered view”.
+When we simply say we believe in the “Biblical view” of something, we leave ourselves open to dangerous and evil things.
+The Bible is filled with examples, even from “heroes of the faith,” that Christians should not follow.
+We don’t want to have a “Biblical view”; we want to have a “Christ-centered view.”
 Following the Bible can lead you to war, genocide, slavery, and polygamy.
 Following Jesus will not.

 Our words have meaning.
-We need to stop saying phrases like “the Biblical view of ____” in context to what views Christians should hold.
-On most topics the Bible doesn’t have just one view, it has multiple.
-And even if the Bible does have a single view on a topic, it isn’t the Bible that is our authority- it is Jesus Christ.
+We need to stop saying phrases like “the Biblical view of ____” regarding what views Christians should hold.
+On most topics, the Bible doesn’t have just one view; it has multiple.
+And even if the Bible does have a single view on a topic, it isn’t the Bible that is our authority—it is Jesus Christ.